kskuchin/odin-recipes/README.md

 # odin-recipes

-Practice setting up a website using basic HTML, by way of the Odin Project curriculum.
+Practice setting up a website using basic HTML, by way of The Odin Project curriculum.
 This site contains a few recipes that I commonly make at home, or want to make - these are adapted from recipes already published online by others, and the originals are linked on each recipe page.
 So far, all recipes here are